-Host sites for 2013 have been selected.
-The updated host site list is provided under the Host Site Coordinator section of this website.
-Selected host sites are expected to host activities for completing applications during Michigan College Application Week, November 4 - November 8.
+Information on how to sign up as a host site in 2014 will be available after March 1, 2014.
+Selected host sites are expected to host activities for completing applications during Michigan College Application Week, November 3 - 7, 2014.
 Their activities will take place during the school days and hours.
 Each host site creates and sets their own schedule that fits the needs of the school building.
-Selected host high schools will be announced in June.
 Due to summer break, host sites are not expected to start planning until the last week of August.

 Volunteers are critical to a successful Michigan College Application Week event.
 Statewide and local recruitment of volunteers is needed to provide sufficient staff for each local event.
 Volunteers may include high school staff, registrars and admissions officers from nearby postsecondary institutions, and representatives from the community.
 Volunteers can greet and sign-in students, assist students with the completion of online college applications, or distribute information about financial aid opportunities.

 Thank you to this year's volunteers.
 We value your time and feedback.
 Please consider completing this short survey.
 Start Survey

 Continue to Host Site Coordinator Resources - click here

 Continue to Graduating Senior Resources - click here

 The Michigan College Access Portal is a statewide initiative that provides FREE support for students, parents and site coordinators to simplify the process of transitioning from high school to college and career.
 It is a comprehensive one-stop-shop for students to plan, apply and pay for college.
 Sign up today at www.michigancap.org.